+For these reasons, your eye care family at Bright Sight Optometry believes you deserve more than a quick vision check.
 A vision screening is like getting your blood pressure checked without doing the rest of your physical.
-It gives you some helpful information but not the full picture of your eye health.
+It gives you some helpful information but not the full picture of your eyes and visual system.

 Measures distance vision only (visual acuity)